Tropicalrambler/Agri-Farm-erpnext-docs/Agri-Farm-ERPNext-01-introduction.md

- A farm requires additional attention to manage its productive units (plots of land), time sensitive crop activities (such as planting, irrigating, fertilizing, etc.), recordingenvironmental and crop data for analysis, and reports to help make effective decisions.
+ A farm requires additional attention to manage its productive units (plots of land), time sensitive crop activities (such as planting, irrigating, fertilizing, etc.), recording environmental and crop data for analysis, and reports to help make effective decisions.

  ## What is Agri Farm?